How To Send Faxes From A Computer

 Mobile Apps

-There are a huge range of faxing apps you can download for your mobile device, whether you have an Android or an iPhone.
-Faxing apps are very popular because it is, by definition, more portable and convenient than needing a computer.
-All you need is your phone or tablet, which can upload or scan documents, and send faxes on the go.
+There are a huge range of faxing apps you can download for your mobile device, whether you’re on Android or iPhone.
+Faxing apps are very popular because they’re, by definition, more portable and convenient than needing a computer.
+All you need is your phone or tablet, which can upload or scan documents and send faxes on the go.

-Municorn’s faxing apps, for example, are incredibly popular for mobile faxing, and allow users to send unlimited faxes to over 90 different countries with no extra fees (long-distance faxing will cost you a bomb with most faxing services), working on all major mobile devices.
+Most of the major desktop fax providers also offer mobile apps that share the same account, so you can start a fax on your laptop and finish it on your phone, or vice versa.
+Municorn’s faxing apps, for example, are popular for mobile faxing and let users send unlimited faxes to over 90 different countries with no extra fees (long-distance faxing will cost you a bomb with most faxing services), working on all major mobile devices.
+Whichever you pick, the iPhone and Android review pages linked above are the best places to compare specific apps.

 Fax From A Mac Computer